tcsenpai/g1/README.md

 ### Credits

-This app was developed by [Benjamin Klieger](https://x.com/benjaminklieger).
+This app was developed by [Benjamin Klieger](https://x.com/benjaminklieger), to whom all credits for the original work should go.

+This fork is maintained by [TCSenpai](https://github.com/tcsenpai).